Unstoppable-AJ-LimitsNotFound/accounta-vibe2ship-hackathon-2026/README.md

 ### 📧 Automated Email System
 *   **End-of-Day (EOD) Reports**: Automated digests detailing completed, skipped, and missed habits sent straight to your partner to keep them perfectly in the loop.
-*   **Critical Zero-Habit Alerts**: Urgent partner notifications if absolutely zero progress has been registered by key times.
+*   **Critical Zero-Habit Alerts**: Urgent partner notifications if absolutely zero progress has been registered for the day.
 *   **Escalating Reminders**: When the Shame Protocol is active, follow-up emails are sent 10 hours after the initial breach, followed by escalating hourly reminders until the user resolves the lockout.

 ### 🤖 Gemini AI Personalization